Emotional Distance in a Relationship

 FAQ

 Often, yes, when both people can name what changed and show small repeated proof.
-It is harder when only one person wants to repair.
+It is harder when only one person wants to repair or when the distance protects someone from repeated harm.

 There is no clean timeline.
 Look for movement, not speed.
 A slow repair with real ownership is better than a fast reset that avoids the wound.